 Similar to Salo in Russia and Lardo in Italy, Lašiniai is a traditional Lithuanian smoked meat product made with pork fatback and seasoned with salt, pepper and garlic.

 After buying this porky product at markets and butchers, locals eat thick slabs atop sliced dark rye bread.
-For a fun twist, you can pair Lašiniai with pickles to create a unique snack in your apartment or hotel room.
+For a fun twist, you can pair Lašiniai with pickles to create a unique snack.

 12. Žuvis (Fish)